srrk-GreenMan/RL_250606/README.md

-# 🏎️ CarRacing-v3 Agent with Deep Q-Learning
+# 🏎️ CarRacing-v3 Agents

-This project implements a Deep Q-Network (DQN) agent to solve the [CarRacing-v3](https://www.gymlibrary.dev/environments/box2d/car_racing/) environment from Gymnasium.
-The agent learns from pixel observations using frame stacking, reward clipping, experience replay, and softmax or epsilon-greedy exploration strategies.
+This project provides both a Deep Q-Network (DQN) agent and a lightweight PPO actor-critic agent.
+Each learns from stacked pixel observations, and training can optionally use a Ray-based vector environment.
-For scalable training, the code also provides an optional Ray-based vector environment.

 ---